Australian Business Structures: Which Is Best for Tax and Liability?

 What does Pty Ltd mean?

-Pty Ltd vs Sole Trader?
+Pty Ltd vs Sole Trader: Which Should You Choose?

 Partnership Pros and Cons